Gheruha/nvim-config/README.md

 # Neovim base config - with lazy
-### This repository is for those who want to move to neovim.
-Here you'll find a solid and ready-to-go configuration for you.
+### This repository is for those who want to use neovim.
+You'll be able to find documentation about this configuration in order to learn.
+Feel free to explore this readme and ask me questions.
 ----
 ### A quick introduction:
 <img width="1470" height="956" alt="Screenshot 2025-07-18 at 11 32 01" src="https://github.com/user-attachments/assets/08f120bc-0150-488e-8d37-fae696187e0c" />